HOLY TRINITY CELTIC ORTHODOX CHURCH

 CELTIC ORTHODOX BENEDICTINE FATHERS

-FROM THE TRADITIONAL BREVIARY ARE THE HEART OF TRUE
+BREVIARY ARE THE HEART OF TRUE ORTHODOX BENEDICTINE MONASTICISM AND

-Our Lord assured his disciples that he had come, not to destroy, but to fulfil,
+Our Lord assured his disciples that he had come, not to destroy, but to fulfill,

 the Law.
 It is not surprising, therefore, to find the earliest Christians,